JackBekket/old_snm_core/insonmnia/state/README.md

-Okay, here's a markdown summary of the provided `insonmnia/state` package code, following your instructions.

-## Package: `state`

-**Summary:**

-The `state` package provides a persistent storage layer for application state using `libkv` with `boltdb` as the backend.
-It serializes state data (benchmarks, hardware info, hash) to JSON and stores it in a key-value store.
-The package offers methods for loading, saving, and managing this state in a thread-safe manner.
+# `state` Package Summary

+This package manages persistent application state using a key-value store (libkv/boltdb).
+It handles loading, saving, and accessing benchmark results, hardware information, and associated hashes.
+The primary goal is to ensure that valid state exists at all times by creating an empty state if none is found on disk during initialization.

 **Project Package Structure:**